-If the maximum permissible wind speed according to the lifting capacity table is exceeded during the main boom operation, proceed per the following Table:
+If the maximum permissible wind speed according to the lifting capacity table is exceeded during the main boom operation, proceed per the following table:

-With Wind Speed UP to 48 km/h (30 mph) With Wind Speed Over 48 km/h (30 mph) Set down the load.
+with wind speed up to 48 km/h (30 mph) with wind speed over 48 km/h (30 mph) Set down the load.
 Set down the load.
 Swing the superstructure so that the main boom creates as little wind resistance as possible.
-Fully retract the main boom.
-Set down the letting systematics.
-Set down the lattice extension.
+Fully retract the main boom.Set down the lattice extension.